apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Syphilis cases rise sharply in women as CDC reports an "alarming" resurgence nationwide**
+**Angelos Family Reportedly Selling Orioles**

-You can read more about it [here](https://www.cbsnews.com/news/syphilis-cases-women-cdc-alarming-resurgence/).
+You can read more about it [here](https://www.mlbtraderumors.com/2024/01/angelos-family-reportedly-selling-orioles.html).

 ## Requirements
 - Python 3.8